 - Prioritized, contextualized security findings that help reduce alert fatigue and inform your team of what’s critical and needs immediate attention

-- Built-in detection rules and tuning by Blumira’s security analyst team that perform proactive threat hunting on your behalf and automatically integrate them into Blumira’s platform
+- Pre-built detection rules and tuning by Blumira’s incident engineering team, providing automated threat hunting through Blumira’s platform

-- Automated threat response with step-by-step playbooks that walk your team through next steps in remediation, whether to block or contain identified threats
+- Automated threat response, including step-by-step playbooks that walk your team through next steps in remediation, whether to block or contain identified threats

 - Honeypots to help you quickly detect lateral movement or unauthorized access attempts in your environment